askpatrickw/makernotes/docs/machines/cnc-wood.md

 ![CNCJS Banner](../static/img/cnc-mill/cncjs_logo.png)

-[CNCJS](https://cnc.js.org/) is a browser-based interface used for controlling the Shapeoko based on the g-code created in VCarve.
-Run the CNCJS service from the command line and access the application from the web browser on the PC connected to the CNC.
+[CNCJS](https://cnc.js.org/) desktop App used for controlling the Shapeoko based on the g-code created in VCarve.
+Start CNCJS by clicking on the icon in the Task Bar or the Start Menu.

+> Note: Their used to be a NodeJS commanlide app you ran and then used CNCJS from the browser.
+That is no longer the case, use the desktop app.

 The [documentation for CNCJS](https://cnc.js.org/docs/) is a good resource.

 ### VCarve Designing